 - 1 1/2 teaspoons vanilla extract

-- 8 ounces (2 cups) gluten-free cookie crumbs (vanilla, graham cracker or gingersnaps all work well.)
+- 2 cups gluten-free cookie crumbs (vanilla, graham cracker or gingersnaps all work well.)
+(8 ounces; 226 grams)

 - Preheat oven to 425°F. Pierce sweet potatoes several times with a knife.
 Roast until flesh yields easily to a knife inserted into the center of the potato.
 Baking time will vary.
 Check potatoes after 50 minutes.
 Reduce oven to 350°F

 - Remove sweet potatoes from oven and allow to cool.
 (Potatoes can be roasted the day before you need them.
 Store cooled, roasted potatoes in the refrigerator.)

 - Spoon sweet potato flesh into the bowl of a food processor.
 Discard

 - potato skins.
 Process until smooth.
 Measure 16 ounces (1 3/4 cups) of sweet potato puree into a small bowl.
 Set aside.

 - Prepare the crust.
 In a small bowl, combine cookie crumbs, granulated sugar, and butter.
 Stir with a fork to combine.
 Press mixture firmly into the bottom of a 9x13-inch baking dish.

 - Bake crust until golden brown.
 Remove pan from oven and place on a wire rack.
 Reduce oven temperature to 325 degrees F.

 - Prepare the filling.
 In a medium bowl, combine cream cheese and dark brown sugar.
 Cream until smooth.
 Add eggs, one at a time.
 Blend well between each addition.
 Scrape down the bottom and sides of the bowl with a rubber spatula.